revunix/GIGABYTE-Z390M/README.md

 * 2021-02-14 / Version 1.2
 	- Released with OpenCore 0.6.6
 	- Updated kexts
-	- Replase HfsPlus.efi with OpenHfsPlus.efi
+	- Replace HfsPlus.efi with the new OpenHfsPlus.efi

 * 2021-01-05 / Version 1.1
 	- Released with OpenCore 0.6.5